Crispy leaves crunching underfoot, cosily lit cafes beckoning us inside, scarf weather: Melbourne in autumn has a distinctive charm.

 Gimlet at Cavendish House

-Whether you’re playing fine-dining-tourist in your own city, or you’re simply an Andrew McConnell loyalist, you’ll want to get dinner at Gimlet.
-The renowned Melbourne chef’s newest establishment exemplifies old-world glamour.
-The elegant dining room might bring to mind the grand hotels of New York, but the menu is decidedly European, expressed via local produce.
+Whether you’re playing fine-dining-tourist or simply curious to find out what all the fuss about Andrew McConnell is, get dinner at Gimlet.
+The Melbourne chef’s newest establishment exemplifies old-world glamour, with an elegant dining room bringing to mind the grand hotels of New York, and a menu that’s decidedly European, but expressed via local produce.
 Try the kingfish crudo with bottarga, the Lyonnaise salad, or the peppered porterhouse with leeks and lovage (a celery-like herb common in French kitchen gardens).

 There’s also a caviar service and a roving cheese trolley.
-The kitchen switches over to a supper menu at 10pm, so you can linger in the intimate booths while the plates keep coming.
-Don’t miss the venue’s namesake drink, a Gimlet blending gin, Moscato, citrus and Geraldton wax.
+The kitchen switches to a supper menu at 10pm, so you can linger in the intimate booths while the plates keep coming.
+Must-get: the venue’s namesake drink, a Gimlet blending gin, Moscato, citrus and Geraldton wax.

-Savour a sleep-in on your last morning at the hotel before popping down to Lollo for a croque monsieur, then saunter over to the NGV.
+Savour a sleep-in on your last morning at the hotel before popping down to Lollo for a croque monsieur, then over to the NGV on St Kilda Road.

 The gallery has brought together more than 100 artists and designers from more than 30 countries for its colossal second NGV Triennial.
 This stirring combination of major new commissions and recent works grants viewers insight into people, cultures and places all over the world (which is extra-special given current geographic limitations).
-Renowned international artists – such as American sculptor Jeff Koons and French photographer and street artist JR – are on display alongside local up-and-comers.
-This artistic blockbuster is just what the doctor ordered after a year of near solitude.
+International artists – such as American sculptor Jeff Koons and French photographer and street artist JR – are on display alongside local up-and-comers, in a layout you can – and should – lose hours in.